pentandra/lifepreserver/items/static/blog/w3c-web-annotation-wg/index.md

 standards world (yes, even at the W3C), but I think everyone just realized the importance of this work, and that collaboration was essential for success.
-I have learned a lot watching this process, and have been impressed by everyone in the [Open Annotation Collaboration][oac], especially Rob Sanderson, Paolo Ciccarese, and Herbert Van de Sompel for their vision and inclusive approach.
+I have learned a lot watching this process, and have been impressed by everyone in the [Open Annotation Collaboration][oac], especially Rob Sanderson, [Paolo Ciccarese]{lang=it}, and Herbert Van de Sompel for their vision and inclusive approach.
 Thanks to [Hypothes.is][h] for sponsoring the W3C workshop that helped to make all of this happen.

 Since the [creation of the World Wide Web][oai8], not all has been [peachy-keen][pk].
 The original vision of the Web, according to Tim